You Might Call Her Your “Fur Baby,” But Taking Care Of A Dog Is A Little Different From Having A Kid.

 Proper grooming and hygiene isn’t just about getting rid of that “dog smell,” it’s incredibly important for a dog’s long-term health and well-being.

-Dogs should get a bath about every other month or so, unless they are very smelly or dirty.
+Dogs should get a bath every 1-2 months, unless they are very smelly or dirty.
 (However, this number may need to be adjusted depending on their coat and skin condition.)
 Use a dog shampoo that has been specially formulated for your dog’s breed and fur texture.
+If you don’t have the space (or inclination) to do this yourself, taking them to a groomer is a great option.
+Plus, you have plenty of options throughout Central Florida—whether you’re in Lake Mary or Bay Hill.

 Your dog’s dental care is extremely important too.
 And no, kibble is not a substitute for brushing their teeth!